check-spelling/check-spelling/README.md

 and which are not listed in the whitelist will trigger a failure as part of **push** and **pull_request** actions.

-You can use `#` followed by a comment at the end of a whitelisting entry.
+You can use `#` followed by text to add a comment at the end of a line..
 Note that some automatic pruning may not properly handle this.

 ### Optional Configuration Variables